rinx/alvd/README.md

     INFO[0000] Connecting to proxy                           url="ws://host-of-server-node:8000/connect"
     2020-12-04 17:31:34     [INFO]: connected to: host-of-server-node:8000
     ```
-4. Add more alvd agents on the other nodes (or the other ports on the same node).
+4. Add more alvd Agents on the other nodes (or the other ports on the same node).
     ```sh
     $ ./alvd agent --server host-of-server-node:8000
     $ # ./alvd agent --server 0.0.0.0:8000 --grpc-port 808{3,4,5}
     ```
-5. Now we can access the alvd server's gRPC API (`host-of-server-node:8080`) using Vald v1 clients.
+5. Now we can access the alvd Server's gRPC API (`host-of-server-node:8080`) using Vald v1 clients.
     If you don't have one, you can use [valdcli-v1-alpha](https://github.com/vdaas/vald-client-clj/pull/14#issuecomment-738521578) (this CLI is built for linux-amd64).
     ```sh
     $ # insert 100 vectors (dimension: 784) with random IDs